 American consumers are some of the most demanding

 In March 2020 Whistl conducted a research study into the American market (amongst others), to understand customers' changing international buying habits.
-We found American consumers demand better prices, the latest products and they are more than happy to buy from overseas.
-Switching brands at unprecedented rates, American consumers are some of the world’s most demanding and disloyal, with 75% trying a new shopping channel and 36% trying a new product brand during the pandemic, they expect the same levels of service from you as provided by domestic retailers.
+We found American consumers demanded better prices, the latest products, and they are more than happy to buy from overseas.
+Switching brands at unprecedented rates, American consumers are some of the world’s most demanding and disloyal, with 75% trying a new shopping channel and 36% trying a new product brand during the pandemic.
+In general, they expect the same levels of service from you as provided by domestic retailers.

 Deciding whether to expand into the US market